 Summer travel might look a little different this year, but that doesn’t mean you can’t still soak up the season with a short, sun-filled getaway.
 Luckily for Chicagoans, there are plenty of options, whether it’s admiring historic architecture in Oak Park, wandering renowned Japanese gardens, tackling an outdoor ropes courses, and so much more.
-Here’s a roundup of our top picks for a socially distanced Chicago-area day trip.
+Here’s a roundup of our top picks for a Chicago-area day trip.

 Frank Lloyd Wright Home and Studio

 It’s a quick drive or train ride from the city to suburban Oak Park, home to more Frank Lloyd Wright buildings than anywhere else in the world.
 Step inside the Frank Lloyd Wright Home and Studio to see where the famous architect lived and worked while designing his famous Prairie Style, the first uniquely American architecture.
 The studio offers guided, socially distanced tours both inside and outside the home.
 After the tour, be sure to explore the historic neighborhood to spot more of Wright’s Oak Park designs, like the nearby Unity Temple.

 One of the best ways to explore the historic South Side neighborhood of Pullman is by spending time at the Pullman National Monument.
 The historic district is Chicago’s one and only national monument, designated by President Barack Obama in 2015.
 A planned industrial utopia designed by luxury railcar tycoon George Pullman, the historic district also includes the National A. Phillip Randolph Pullman Porter Museum (temporarily closed due to COVID-19) and Hotel Florence.
 With plenty of open, grassy space, it’s the perfect place to wander and admire the unique architecture and history of the area.